Kebbrokk/Obsidian-Spotify-Playback/README.md

     You will need the Client ID and Client Secret when trying to connect your Spotify to Obsidian.

 Open your plugins folder
-Drag and drop the plugin into your plugins folder.
+- Drag and drop the plugin into your plugins folder.
-Enable it in the Community Plugins Settings
+- Enable it in the Community Plugins Settings
-Copy over your Client ID and Client Secret [Remember to keep these hidden]
+-Copy over your Client ID and Client Secret [Remember to keep these hidden]
     - The plugin masks the string of digits for some privacy.